davitelesfranca/nordcloudghostta/README.md

 - variables.tf:Here we find all variables used arround the project;
 - vpc.tf: VPC definitions of public (ELB and Ghost instance) and private networks (RDS);

+** "Vector is a high-performance observability data pipeline that puts organizations in control of their observability data.
+Collect, transform, and route all your logs, metrics, and traces to any vendors you want today and any other vendors you may want tomorrow." https://vector.dev/docs/about/what-is-vector/

 *** Ghost documentations says: _"Ghost doesn’t support load-balanced clustering or multi-server setups of any description, there should only be one Ghost instance per site."_ https://ghost.org/docs/faq/clustering-sharding-multi-server/